docwhat/iated/README.md

 The *IAT Editor Daemon* is a restful web server that allows you to open text data in the editor of your choice.

+## WARNING WARNING WARNING

+This is still being designed and developed!
+You probably don't want to play with it (YET)!!!

 ## Bugs and Issues

 See [the github Issue tracker](https://github.com/docwhat/iated/issues)